 Image Courtesy: Colleen O’Toole

 Vasudhaa Narayanan (b.
-1991, Bangalore, India) lives and works between San Francisco, USA & Bangalore, India.
-She has exhibited internationally at venues such as Southern Exposure (San Francisco, CA), Elizabeth Foundation for the Arts - Project Space (New York, NY); the Goethe Institut (India); and recently throughout San Francisco including the Bass and Reiner (San Francisco, CA).
+1991, Bangalore, India) lives and works in Bombay, India.
+Her work has been exhibited internationally at venues such as Halden Bookworks (Norway), Southern Exposure (San Francisco, CA), Elizabeth Foundation for the Arts – Project Space (New York, NY), the Goethe-Institut (India), and Bass & Reiner (San Francisco, CA).